<title>What Is The Best Title Tag For Google?</title>

 For me, a perfect title tag in Google is dependant on a number of factors;

 - The page title is highly relevant to the page it refers to, it will probably be displayed in a web browsers window title bar, and the clickable search snippet link in Google, Bing & other search engines.
-The title is the “crown” of a keyword targeted article with important keyword featuring AT LEAST ONCE, as all search enignes place a lot of weight in what words are contained within this html element.
+The title is the “crown” of a keyword targeted article with important keyword featuring AT LEAST ONCE, as all search engines place a lot of weight in what words are contained within this html element.
+A good page title is made up of keyword phrases of value and/or high search volumes.

 - Google displays as many characters as it can fit into ”a block element that’s 512px wide and doesn’t exceed 1 line of text”.
 So – THERE IS NO AMOUNT OF CHARACTERS any seo can lay down as exact best practice to GUARANTEE your title will display, in full in Google, at least.
 Ultimately – only the characters and words you use will determine if your entire page title will be seen in a Google search snippet.
-Google used to count 70 characters in a title – but not in 2012.
+Google used to count 70 characters in a title – but that changed in 2011/2012.
 If you want to ENSURE your full title tag shows in Google SERPS, stick to about 65 characters.
-I have seen ‘up-to’ 69 characters in 2012 – but as I said – it depends on the characters you use.
+I have seen ‘up-to’ 69 characters (in 2012) – but as I said – it depends on the characters you use.

 - Google will INDEX perhaps 1000s of characters in a title… but no-one knows exactly how many characters or words Google will actually count AS a TITLE when determining relevance for ranking purposes.
 It is a very hard thing to try to isolate accurately.
 I have had ranking success with longer titles – much longer titles – Google certainly reads ALL the words in your page title (unless you are spamming it silly, of course).